-History of Bhutan, along with Nepal is the only country that has been independent throughout its history, never conquered, occupied or seized by a foreign influence.
+History of Bhutan, along with Nepal is the only country that has been independent throughout its history, never conquered, occupied or seized by foreign influence.
 Some scholars believe that the first inhabitants of Bhutan were fierce mountain aborigines, the Monpas, who practiced the shamanistic Bon religion.
-Most documents point the beginning of Bhutan towards the 9th century, when many Tibetan monks fleed to the country because of turmoil back home.
-Because the countrys early history is steeped in Buddhist folklore and mythology, it is difficult to place events in an accurate chronological order.
-The countrys political and religious histories are intertwined and almost impossible to separate.
+Most documents point the beginning of Bhutan towards the 9th century when many Tibetan monks fleed to the country because of turmoil back home.
+Because the country early history is steeped in Buddhist folklore and mythology, it is difficult to place events in an accurate chronological order.
+The country political and religious histories are intertwined and almost impossible to separate.